reader-dict/monolingual/DEBUG.md

 ### DEBUG_POS

-This is useful to list all found part of speeches (POS).
+This is useful to list all found part of speech (POS).
 To be used after `--render` to have the full dictionary ready to be analyzed.